Integrability of geodesic flows for metrics on suborbits of the adjoint orbits of compact groups: Introduction

-Therefore we describe explicitly some open dense subset $O$ of $T(G/K)$, where all functions from the set $\mathcal{F}$ are independent (Theorem~\ref{th.2.13}) (in the paper~\cite{MP04} only the existence of such a set was proved).
-We prove that $O\cap T(\tilde G/\tilde K)\ne\emptyset$ if $G$ is the unitary group $U(n)$ and $\sigma$ is its automorphism determined by the complex conjugation (Theorem~\ref{th.2.18}).
+Therefore we investigate some open dense subset $O$ of $T(G/K)$, where all functions from the set $\mathcal{F}$ are independent (in the paper~\cite{MP04} only the existence of such a set was proved).
+We prove that $O\cap T(\tilde G/\tilde K)\ne\emptyset$ if $G$ is the unitary group $U(n)$ and $\sigma$ is its automorphism determined by the complex conjugation (Theorem~\ref{th.16}).

-The present paper is also motivated by the following observation: in the above mentioned paper~\cite{DGJ09} the first part of the proof of Theorem~4 needs an additional argumentation (see more detailed comments in Remark~\ref{re.2.19}).
+The present paper is also motivated by the following observation: in the above mentioned paper~\cite{DGJ09} the first part of the proof of Theorem~4 needs an additional argumentation (see more detailed comments in Remark~\ref{re.17}).
 Nevertheless, the assertion of this theorem is true as follows from our result.